Skip to main content

 tip

 // 1.
-Custom message implementation with MessageTag annotation
+Custom message implements MessageTag annotation

 @MessageTag(value = "app:mediacontent", flag = MessageTag.ISCOUNTED)